rticommunity/kubernetes-examples/routingservice_rwt_lb/README.md

 #### 6. Create a Deployment for a RTI DDS Ping subscriber
 `$ kubectl create -f rtiddsping-sub.yaml`

 #### 7. Run the external publisher (outside the cluster).
-You should update the public IP address and ports in this file.
+You should update the public IP address and port in this file.
 `$ rtiddsping -qosFile rwt_participant.xml -qosProfile RWT_Demo::RWT_Profile -publisher -domainId 100`